Biggest In Saskatchewan!

 Fun Facts To Remember

-The goal of the Tree for Life program is to increase public awareness of climate change and to promote positive environmental impact.
+The goal of the Tree for Life program was to increase public awareness of climate change and to promote positive environmental impact.

 Trees help mitigate climate change by sequestering carbon.